-- 9-12 months before departure: - Develop the Course - 1.
+9-12 months before departure:

+- Develop the Course - 1.
 If necessary, allow additional time (minimum of one year) to visit and investigate the site.
-Consult with CO for potential external grants and Academic Affairs for potential summer grant funds to subsidize the cost of a site visit.
-Within one month of return, provide a report on the outcomes of the visit to Academic Affairs and travel publicity photos to CO. - 2.
-If necessary, submit a new course proposal or modification form to the Curriculum Committee through the proper approval process. - 3.
+Consult for potential external grants and Academic Affairs for potential summer grant funds to subsidize the cost of a site visit.
+Within one month of return, provide a report on the outcomes of the visit and travel publicity photos. - 2.
+If necessary, submit a new course proposal or modification form through the proper approval process. - 3.
 Establish a minimum and maximum enrollment cap for purposes of student-to-faculty ratio and economy group rates. - 4.
 Plan a budget, travel agenda, and excursions.
-CO serves as a resource in developing contacts, locating travel agencies and suggesting excursions.
+The administrator serves as a resource in developing contacts, locating travel agencies and suggesting excursions.
 (See budget checklist in this section.) - 5.
 Publicize physical and academic criteria for the trip.
-Include expectations for student conduct, safety and health criteria.

-- 6. Determine student interest.

-- Submit "Intent to Offer Approved Global Internship Travel Program Form" to Academic Dean's Office

-- Initiate recruitment and student application process with the assistance and support of CO

-- Establish and distribute deadlines for students

-- 1. Application

-- 2. Passport/Visa/Insurance

-- 3 Immunizations

-3-4 months before departure:
+Include expectations for student conduct, safety and health criteria. - 6.
+Determine student interest. - Submit "Intent to Offer Approved Global Internship Travel Program Form" to Academic Administration - Initiate recruitment and student application process with the assistance and support - Establish and distribute deadlines for students - 1.
+Application - 2.
+Passport/Visa/Insurance - 3.
+Immunizations - 3-4 months before departure: - Orient participants as to the academic, safety, and physical criteria for the program.

-- Orient participants as to the academic, safety, and physical criteria for the program. - Establish or confirm an existing Business Office account number for the program. - Notify students when deposits are due to the Business Office; timing will vary by travel agency and airline. - Request a supplemental budget from CO to help with faculty/trip expenses.
+- Establish or confirm an existing Business Office account number for the program. - Notify students when deposits are due to the Business Office; timing will vary by travel agency and airline. - Request a supplemental budget from CO to help with faculty/trip expenses.